cylc/cylc-doc/src/user-guide/running-workflows/running-workflows.rst

   sufficiently.
 The amount of runahead allowed is configurable - see :ref:`RunaheadLimit`.
-- **expired** - will not be submitted to run, due to falling too far behind the wall-clock relative to its cycle point - see :ref:`ClockExpireTasks`.
+- **expired** - will not be submitted to run, due to falling too far behind the wallclock relative to its cycle point - see :ref:`ClockExpireTasks`.